 - absorbed dose-Quantity of radiation energy absorbed by an organ, divided by the organ's mass.
 Absorbed dose is expressed in units of rad (or gray) (1 rad = 0.01 Gy). - equivalent dose-Product of the absorbed dose (rad) in tissue and a radiation weighting factor.
-Equivalent dose is expressed in units of rem (or sievert) (1 rem = 0.01 sievert). - effective dose-Sum of the dose equivalents received by all organs or tissues of the body after each one has been multiplied by an appropriate tissue weighting factor. - committed effective dose-Is the effective dose integrated over time, usually 50 years.
-Committed effective dose is expressed in units of rem (or sievert). - collective dose-Sum of the effective dose of all individuals in an exposed population within a 50-mile (80-km) radius and expressed in units of person-rem (or person-sievert).
+Equivalent dose is expressed in units of rem (or sievert) (1 rem = 0.01 sievert). - effective dose-Sum of the equivalent dose received by all organs or tissues of the body after each one has been multiplied by an appropriate tissue weighting factor. - collective dose-Sum of the effective dose of all individuals in an exposed population within a 50mile (80-km) radius and expressed in units of person-rem (or person-sievert).
 The 50-mile distance is measured from a point located centrally with respect to major facilities or U.S. Department of Energy program activities.